On the upper bound of wavefront sets of representations of p-adic groups: Introduction

 Note that $d_{BV}(\OO_\psi)=d_{BV}(\OO_{\phi_{\widehat{\psi}}})$, where $\widehat{\psi}$ is the dual of $\psi$ (see \eqref{eq psi hat}), and $\phi_{\widehat{\psi}}$ is the $L$-parameter associated to $\widehat{\psi}$ (see \eqref{phi_psi}).

 In \cite{LS23}, the second and the fourth named authors studied Conjecture \ref{conj Jiang intro} for quasi-split classical groups, using the matching method in endoscopic lifting and partially reduced it to certain properties of the wavefront sets of bitorsor representations.
+Recently, \cite{AC26} claims a proof of Conjecture \ref{conj Jiang intro} for split classical groups under certain hypothesis, applying similar matching method.

 In this paper, we focus on Part (i) of the Jiang conjecture and specialize to pure inner forms of classical groups or general linear groups.
 We rephrase it as follows.